arundhaduti/Dental-Appointment-Booking-Agent/Week 1/Arun/daily_progress.md

 28-Nov: Frontend and backend both are working fine.
 Updated the Web UI - Added dark mode switch, font updated, Added markdown fix so it displays correctly in the chat

 03-December: Added Pinecone, Google Calendar + rescheduling appointments implementation.
 Final working code for Week 3

+10-December: Added conversation lockout feature in case of sexual content, harassment, abusive language, explicit or inappropriate statements, or violent or hateful speech.
+Week 4 completed.
+All test cases verified.